tudorpintea999/frontier/docs/frame/evm.md

 ## Execution lifecycle

-There are a separate set of accounts managed by the EVM module.
+There is a separate set of accounts managed by the EVM module.
 Substrate based accounts can call the EVM Module to deposit or withdraw balance from the Substrate base-currency into a different balance managed and used by the EVM module.
 Once a user has populated